Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Key Features

-• Rich textures (e.g., EltaMD UV Replenish SPF 44) that double as a moisturizer.
+- Rich textures (e.g., EltaMD UV Replenish SPF 44) that serve as both a moisturizer and a sunscreen.

 Combination Skin